scottgallant/xaprb-src/content/blog/2015/05/22/percona-mongodb-mysql-history-repeat.md

 <!--more-->

 This should really be a series of blog posts, because there's a book's worth of things happening, but I'll summarize instead.
+Randomly ordered:

 - MongoDB is in many respects closely following MySQL's development, 10 years offset.
 Single index per query, MyISAM-like storage engine, etc.
   [Background](/blog/2013/04/29/what-tokudb-might-mean-for-mongodb/).
 - Tokutek built an excellent transactional storage engine and replaced MongoDB's, calling it TokuMX.
 Results were dramatically better performance (plus ACID).
-- MongoDB's response was to buy WiredTiger and make it the default storage engine in MongoDB 3.0.
+MongoDB's response was to buy WiredTiger and make it the default storage engine in MongoDB 3.0.
 - Percona acquired Tokutek.
 A book should be written about this someday.
-The impact to both the MySQL and MongoDB communities cannot be understated.
+The impact to both the MySQL and MongoDB communities cannot be overstated.
 This changes everything.
 It also changes everything for Percona, which now has a truly differentiated product for both database offerings.
 This moves them solidly into being a product company, not just support/services/consulting; it